yooper/php-text-analysis/README.md

 [![Total Downloads](https://poser.pugx.org/yooper/php-text-analysis/downloads)](https://packagist.org/packages/yooper/php-text-analysis)

 PHP Text Analysis is a library for performing Information Retrieval (IR) and Natural Language Processing (NLP) tasks using the PHP language.
+There are tools in this library that can perform:

+* document classification
+* sentiment analysis
+* compare documents
+* frequency analysis
+* tokenization
+* stemming
+* collocations with Pointwise Mutual Information
+* lexical diversity
+* corpus analysis
+* text summarization

 All the documentation for this project can be found in the book and wiki.

 PHP Text Analysis Book & Wiki